Identifiable learning of dissipative dynamics: Abstract

 \section{Abstract}

-Complex dissipative systems appear across science and engineering, from polymers and active matter to learning algorithms.
-These systems operate far from equilibrium, where energy dissipation and time irreversibility are key to their behavior, but are difficult to quantify from data.
-Learning accurate and interpretable models of such dynamics remains a major challenge: the models must be expressive enough to describe diverse processes, yet constrained enough to remain physically meaningful and mathematically identifiable.
-Here, we introduce I-OnsagerNet, a neural framework that learns dissipative stochastic dynamics directly from trajectories while ensuring both interpretability and uniqueness.
-I-OnsagerNet extends the Onsager principle to guarantee that the learned potential is obtained from the stationary density and that the drift decomposes cleanly into time-reversible and time-irreversible components, as dictated by the Helmholtz decomposition.
-Our approach enables us to calculate the entropy production and to quantify irreversibility, offering a principled way to detect and quantify deviations from equilibrium.
+{ Complex dissipative systems appear across science and engineering, from polymers and active matter to learning algorithms.
+These systems operate far from equilibrium, where energy dissipation and time irreversibility govern their behavior but are difficult to quantify from data.
+Here, we introduce a universal and identifiable neural framework that learns dissipative stochastic dynamics directly from trajectories while ensuring interpretability, expressiveness, and uniqueness.
+Our method identifies a unique energy landscape, separates reversible from irreversible motion, and allows direct computation of the entropy production, providing a principled measure of irreversibility and deviations from equilibrium.
 Applications to polymer stretching in elongational flow and to stochastic gradient Langevin dynamics reveal new insights, including super-linear scaling of barrier heights and sub-linear scaling of entropy production rates with the strain rate, and the suppression of irreversibility with increasing batch size.
-I-OnsagerNet thus establishes a general, data-driven framework for discovering and interpreting non-equilibrium dynamics.
+Our methodology thus establishes a general, data-driven framework for discovering and interpreting non-equilibrium dynamics. }